dpopkov/sprng/fsangsb/ecomm-proj/dev_process.md

 6. Integrate template files into Angular app
 7. Add support for icons and logos
 8. Add support for product grid
+9. Enhance the application with product images (not committing real images in src/assets/images/products)

 1 - Add Angular Front End for Product List
 ------------------------------------------